getampt/docs/data.md

 await data.set("myKey", undefined, { default: "defaultValue" });
 ```

 This is useful if you only want to set a value if it doesn't already exist.
-If the value already exists, the operation will succeed and item's `modified` date will be updated.
-If you want to preven the item from being updated at all, you can also use [existence checks](#existence-checks).
+If the value already exists, the operation will succeed and the item's `modified` date will be updated.
+If you want to prevent the item from being updated at all, you can use [existence checks](#existence-checks).

 ## Using atomic counters